claudiusFX/Claudius/README.md

 There are [odoc](https://github.com/ocaml/odoc) documentation for most of Claudius.
 You can find an online version [on the Claudius website](https://claudiusfx.org/claudius/index.html).

-There is also a large range of [example programs using Claudius](https://github.com/claudiusFX/claudius-examples/) that you are encourage to experiment with: try running them and then changing the code to see what else you can get them to do!
+There is also a large range of [example programs using Claudius](https://github.com/claudiusFX/claudius-examples/) that you are encouraged to experiment with: try running them and then changing the code to see what else you can get them to do!

 # Using Claudius